mathworks/Petalinux/mw_kria_kr260/README.md

 	```
 	git checkout mathworks_R2026a
 	```
-You can run `mw_build_kr260.sh` script present in this folder to get the Linux image in a zip file directly in your working directory using the MathWorks Petalinux repository.
-Note that the script is run from its path only.
+Navigate to *mw_kria_kr260* directory.
+You can use `mw_build_kr260.sh` script present in this folder to add the meta-mathworks submodule to the Petalinux project and get the Linux image in a zip file directly in your working directory.
+Note that the script is run from its path only using below command.

+	./mw_build_kr260.sh

  If you wish to build the Linux image manually, follow the steps mentioned in this section.

 3. Add the `meta-mathworks` submodule to the Kria KR260 Petalinux project using below command.
+Run this command from the *mw_kria_kr260* directory.

 	```
 	git submodule add https://github.com/mathworks/meta-mathworks project-spec/meta-mathworks